 One of our newer additions to this class of tooling, the Universal Tapered Pin Bushing Press Kit is designed to work on common light to medium duty diesel applications.
 It can be used to remove and install tapered pin bushings.

-When asked why a shop should invest in the Universal Tapered Pin Bushing Press Kit, Erik Shepard gave these five points:
+Why should a shop should invest in the Universal Tapered Pin Bushing Press Kit?

 - It’s the best tool for removal and installation for tapered connecting rod bushings up to 2″ in diameter.